ibrataha8/salat-first/readme.md

 - [x] JS
 - [x] API

-> Note: SweetAlert,GoogleFont CDN used in project so that Internet is required.
+> Note: GoogleFont CDN used in project so that Internet is required.